 The protected cropping industry is the fastest-growing food-producing industry in Australia.
-It is valued at $1.5 billion farm-gate value per annum that is equivalent to 15% of the industry.
+It is valued at $1.5 billion farm-gate value per annum which is equivalent to 15% of the industry.
 The current horticulture industry is facing challenges with the high cost of crop production requiring a large amount of labour.
-By developing robotic crop management systems, which can support the crop production systems, the agricultural industry could benefit economically but also through the reduction of risks caused by pests, diseases or food safety from contamination.
+By developing robotic crop management systems, which can support the crop production systems, the agricultural industry could benefit economically but also through the reduction of risks caused by pests, diseases, or food safety from contamination.

-Currently, glasshouse based hydroponic growing systems control the cropping environment via temperature, humidity and nutrient inputs.
-These control systems utilise feedback sensors for these specific states of the environment including temperature, humidity, pH and reduction of nutrient levels in the hydroponic system.
-However, these systems fail to directly measure the state of the crop such as health, the current growth stage of the crop, pests or diseases, yield and quality of the crop.
-These systems also rely heavily on labour-intensive tasks such as planting, pruning, harvesting and cleaning.
+Currently, glasshouse-based hydroponic growing systems control the cropping environment via temperature, humidity and nutrient inputs.
+These control systems utilise feedback sensors for these specific states of the environment including temperature, humidity, pH, and reduction of nutrient levels in the hydroponic system.
+However, these systems fail to directly measure the state of the crop such as health, the current growth stage of the crop, pests or diseases, yield, and quality of the crop.
+These systems also rely heavily on labour-intensive tasks such as planting, pruning, harvesting, and cleaning.
 To be efficient in time and resources a new type of robotic crop management system is required which can autonomously make optimal decisions and actions to maximise yield while minimising cost.

 The goal of this project is to research and develop a fully autonomous robotic crop management system for protected cropping systems that will help the horticulture industry reduce the risk of crop loss and improve productivity by having the right information to make better decisions.